BitcoinDesign/Guide/guide/case-studies/bitcoin-core-app.md

    height = 416
 %}

 A major goal is to make running a node easier and more rewarding, since that is an essential function in the bitcoin network.
-Running a node means actively helping to verify consensus rules, for example that coins are not spent which do not exist.
+Running a node means actively helping to verify consensus rules, for example coins are not spent which do not exist.
 Node runners also get to personally manage, verify and broadcast transactions, which is a great privacy benefit.

 </div>